jearle/resume/Resume.md

 __ObjectiveSugar, Lockbox, FBSDKCoreKit, FBSDKLoginKit, Adjust, AFNetworking, Alamofire, PromiseKit, OCMapper, RestKit__

-+ Currently building the 1.1 version of I wanna, with a focus on stability and maintainability.
++ Built version 1 of I Wanna, a location based application that suggests where to go and offers discounts at participating vendors along the way.

+__Ember, Ember CLI__

++ Built version 1 of MallHawk.
+A marketplace for local vendors to compete with online retailers in an automated reverse auction.

 ***